 The sample and survey type are the statistical bedrock on which quantitative research is based.
 Survey design relies on properly defining the target universe or population, finding means to make contact with this population and stratifying or dividing the population into a known classification scheme so that the sample can be drawn properly.

 The type of survey to be carried out will depend almost entirely on the target population and the subject under investigation.
-Options range from postal, to telephone, to face-to-face intercept surveys (street interviewing), to house-to-house and on-line research.
+Options range from postal, to telephone, to face-to-face intercept surveys (street interviewing), to house-to-house and on-line research from internal lists or from research panel providers.

 Understanding the likely response rates, biases and properly defining the interviewing task will determine the true statistical quality of the final data.
 We carry out quantitative research in all forms whether postal, telephone, on-line or using face-to-face interviewers which makes us well placed to determine which technique will work best for your project.